Addressing the DESI DR2 Phantom-Crossing Anomaly and Enhanced $H_0$ Tension with Reconstructed Scalar-Tensor Gravity: Introduction

-The \(S_8\) tension arises from a mismatch between the inferred value of \(S_8\) when a cosmological model—such as the \(\Lambda\)CDM model—is constrained using CMB data, which primarily probe the early universe, and when it is constrained using large-scale structure (LSS) probes such as weak lensing, cluster counts, and redshift-space distortions, which are sensitive to the late universe (see also in \cite{CosmoVerseNetwork:2025alb}).
+The \(S_8\) tension arises from a mismatch between the inferred value of \(S_8\) when a cosmological model—such as the \(\Lambda\)CDM model—is constrained using CMB data, which primarily probe the early universe, and when it is constrained using large-scale structure (LSS) probes such as weak lensing, cluster counts, and redshift-space distortions, which are sensitive to the late universe (see also in \cite{CosmoVerseNetwork:2025alb,Pantos:2026koc}).
 Planck-\(\Lambda\)CDM predicts a higher weighted amplitude of matter fluctuations, specifically \(S_8 = 0.832 \pm 0.013\)~\cite{Planck:2018vyg}.
 Cross-correlation of DESI Legacy Imaging Survey LRGs with CMB lensing maps yields \(S_8 = 0.765 \pm 0.023\) from Planck and \(S_8 = 0.790^{+0.024}_{-0.027}\) from ACT~DR6~\cite{Sailer:2024jrx}.
 Cosmic shear measures the weak lensing signal from LSS imprinted on galaxy shapes, tracing the projected matter distribution and constraining cosmological parameters.
 Cosmic shear is most sensitive to \(S_8\), with current surveys finding values typically \(1\text{--}3\sigma\) lower than CMB predictions.
 Weak-lensing surveys such as KiDS-1000 reported \(S_8 = 0.759^{+0.024}_{-0.021}\)~\cite{KiDS:2020suj}, showing a \(\sim3\sigma\) tension with the Planck-\(\Lambda\)CDM prediction.
 A reanalysis using a more robust shape-measurement pipeline yields \(S_8 = 0.789^{+0.020}_{-0.024}\), consistent with the previous KiDS-1000 lensfit result of \(S_8 = 0.776^{+0.029+0.002}_{-0.027-0.003}\) \citep{Yoon:2025eem}.
 The tension with Planck remains at the \(1.8\sigma\) level, suggesting it is not driven by shear calibration.
 This discrepancy appears reduced in the recent KiDS-Legacy release, which reports \(S_8 = 0.815^{+0.016}_{-0.021}\)~\cite{Wright:2025xka}.
 Similarly, DES~Y3 finds \(S_8 = 0.780 \pm 0.015\) within the \(\Lambda\)CDM model~\cite{DES:2025llp}.
-The status of the \(S_8\) tension thus remains uncertain and is still a subject of active debate within the cosmology community.
+Recent results from the DES Y6 analysis \cite{DES:2026zjp} report $S_8 = 0.789^{+0.012}_{-0.012}$ for $\Lambda$CDM from the combined large-scale structure probes, while the DES Y6 $3\times2$pt analysis in $w$CDM yields $S_8 = 0.782^{+0.021}_{-0.020}$.
+The status of the \(S_8\) tension thus remains uncertain and is still a subject of active debate within the cosmology community\cite{Pantos:2026koc}.